kumarlabgit/ESL-PSC/README.md

 * `--use_uncanceled_alignments`: Use the alignments_dir alignments for all matrices without doing gap canceling (not recommended).
 * `--use_existing_alignments`: Use existing files in canceled_alignments_dir.
 * `--delete_preprocess`: Clear preprocess folders after each matrix run.
 * `--make_null_models`: Make null response-flipped ESL-PSC models.
 Must have an even number of pairs.
-All balanced flippings of the response values will be generated for each combo and all will be run and aggregated to maximally decouple true convergences (see Methods in Allard et al. 2024).
+All balanced flippings of the response values will be generated for each combo and all will be run and aggregated to maximally decouple true convergences (see Methods in Allard et al., 2025).
 * `--make_pair_randomized_null_models`: Make null pair randomized ESL-PSC models.
-A copy of input deletion-canceled alignment will, for each variable site, be randomized such that the residues of each contrast pair will be either flipped or not and the ESL integration will be repeated for each one.
-The results are then aggregated for all (see Methods in Allard et al. 2024).
+A copy of input deletion-canceled alignment will, for each variable site, be randomized such that the residues of each contrast pair will be either flipped or not and the ESL-PSC integration will be repeated for each one.
+The results are then aggregated for all (see Methods in Allard et al., 2025).
 * `--num_randomized_alignments`: Number of pair-randomized alignments to make.
 Default is 10.

 ## Included Data ##

 #### We have included two sample species_groups files for use in ESL-PSC alignments ####
-1. photo_single_LC_matrix_species_groups.txt (the grass species with the closest contrast partners with the longest sequences (i.e. fewest gaps; used for photosynthesis analyses in Allard et al. (2024))
+1. photo_single_LC_matrix_species_groups.txt (the grass species with the closest contrast partners with the longest sequences (i.e. fewest gaps; used for photosynthesis analyses in Allard et al., (2025))
-2. orthomam_echo_species_groups.txt (this can be used to reproduce the echolocation analyses using all 16 species combinations (Allard et al. 2024)
+2. orthomam_echo_species_groups.txt (this can be used to reproduce the echolocation analyses using all 16 species combinations (Allard et al., 2025)

 A species phenotype file for the grass species has also been included: photo_species_phenotypes.txt

-#### We have included the protein sequence alignments used for ESL-PSC analyses by Allard et al. (2024).
+#### We have included the protein sequence alignments used for ESL-PSC analyses by Allard et al. (2025).
 If you use these data, please cite these sources: ####

-##### Grass chloroplast alignments which were used by Allard et al. (2024) were derived from:
+##### Grass chloroplast alignments which were used by Allard et al. (2025) were derived from:

 Casola C, Li J. 2022.
 Beyond RuBisCO: convergent molecular evolution of multiple chloroplast genes in C4 plants.
 PeerJ 10:e12791 https://doi.org/10.7717/peerj.12791
 More information regarding these alignments can be found in the supplemental information kindly provided online by these authors.